DavydovDenys/kottans-backend/README.md

 - There is a possibility to intercept your data.
 - A non-certified server may imitate another website.
 - Our website may be blocked by a browser
+2. Explain the main idea behind public key cryptography in few sentences -Public-key cryptography, or asymmetric cryptography, is an encryption scheme that uses two mathematically related, but not identical, keys - a public key and a private key.The public key is used to encrypt and the private key is used to decrypt.It is computationally infeasible to compute the private key based on the public key.
+Because of this, public keys can be freely shared and and private keys can be kept secret, ensuring only the owners of the private keys can decrypt content